 - GTX-102 is an antisense oligonucleotide, or ASO, that is being developed for the treatment of Angelman syndrome, a debilitating and rare neurogenetic disorder caused by loss-of-function of the maternally inherited allele of the UBE3A gene.
 There are an estimated 60,000 patients in the developed world affected by Angelman syndrome.
 GTX-102 was granted Fast Track designation, Orphan Drug Designation and Rare Pediatric Disease Designation from the FDA.
 GTX-102 is being developed in collaboration with GeneTx Biotherapeutics LLC (GeneTx) in an ongoing Phase 1/2 clinical study.
-The study is currently on clinical hold in the United States. - UX053 is an mRNA product candidate designed for the treatment of patients with GSDIII, a disease caused by a glycogen debranching enzyme (AGL) deficiency that results in glycogen accumulation in the liver and muscle.
+The study is currently on hold in the U.S. while discussions are ongoing with the FDA.
+The study is expected to begin enrollment later this year. - UX053 is an mRNA product candidate designed for the treatment of patients with GSDIII, a disease caused by a glycogen debranching enzyme (AGL) deficiency that results in glycogen accumulation in the liver and muscle.
 GSDIII affects more than 10,000 patients in the developed world.
+UX053 was granted Orphan Drug Designation in the United States and EU.